Read this before you call 101

 Trading Standards will also investigate if the business:

-- Scammed you, eg you bought something online that you didn’t receive and the seller can no longer be contacted
+- Scammed you, for example you bought something online that you didn’t receive and the seller can no longer be contacted

-- Said you had no legal rights, eg said you can’t return faulty goods
+- Said you had no legal rights, for example they said you can’t return faulty goods

 - Made you pay for add-ons that you hadn’t been told about when you bought the goods